Tsugi321/Tsugi321/README.md

 [Introduction]

 I am a cyber security graduate with a strong interest in technology and a passion to solving complex problems.

-Objective
-[Provide Objective - Remove this afterwards]]
+I thrive in environments that challenge my analytical thinking, and I’m driven by the opportunity to protect systems, strengthen security posture, and contribute to safer digital usage.

+[Objective]

-My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+My upbringing has led me to develop a passion for technology, and I am now eager to transition into cyber security, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.

 Skills
 [Provide skills and associated project.
 Make sure to hyperlink the project - Remove this afterwards]]